himerus/omega/starterkits/default/sass/README.txt

     *   _utils.scss
         Global Sass variables and mixins should be defined here along with importing any Sass extentions required.
-These can then be accessed by importing _utils.scss where required.
+These can then be accessed by importing _utils.scss where needed.

     *   _base.scss
-        These rules are the "Branding" of a site also describe how common HTML and Drupal elements should look.
-Once this file is completed the site's styleguide should be completely styled.
+        These rules are the "Branding" of a theme also describe how common HTML and Drupal elements should look.
+Once this file is completed the themes's styleguide should be completely styled.

     *   _layout.scss
         The layout of the major regions (usually, but not necessarily Drupal